 - IT governance team.
 People, typically senior people, are responsible for IT governance.
 The team, who is on it and what they do, should be defined and publicly known by those being governed.
 Everyone knows who the governors are and what they do, so that your governance strategy is open and transparent.

 The following process goal diagram overviews the potential activities associated with a disciplined approach to IT governance.
 These activities are typically performed by a variety of people within your organization.
-In the Disciplined Agile framework each of the process blades includes activities around governing the activities encapsulated by that blade.
+In the Disciplined Agile (DA) toolkit each of the process blades includes activities around governing the activities encapsulated by that blade.
 For example, the Enterprise Architecture blade includes architectural governance activities and the Data Management blade includes data/information governance activities.

 The process factors that you need to consider for IT governance are: